-The ratio of the volumes of a pair of tetrahedrons is the embedding primitive for the Tetrahedral Volume Ratio (TVR) embedding algorithm described in this section.
+A ratio of volumes of a pair of tetrahedrons is the embedding primitive for the Tetrahedral Volume Ratio (TVR) embedding algorithm described in this section.
 The algorithm is designed to accept triangular meshes as its input.
-It arranges the embedding primitives topologically into either a global or a local one-dimensional arrangement for symbol sequence embedding.
+It arranges the embedding primitives topologically into either global or local one-dimensional arrangement for symbol sequence embedding.

-The TVR algorithm does not require a cover-3D-model for extraction.
-The watermarks that it produce survive affine transformation, but are destroyed by topological modifications such as remeshing, randomization of vertex coordinates, and geometrical transformations more general than affine transformation (e.g., projection transformation), among other disturbances.
+The TVR algorithm does not require cover-3D-model for extraction.
+The watermarks produced by the TVR algorithm survive affine transformation.
+The watermarks are destroyed, among other disturbances, by topological modifications such as re-meshing, randomization of vertex coordinates, and geometrical transformations more general than affine transformation (e.g., a projection transformation).
 A variation of the TVR algorithm discussed at the end of this section is resistant to resection and local deformation through the use of local arrangement and repeated embedding.

 The TVR algorithm embeds data in accordance with the following steps.
-The crux of the algorithm is the establishment of a global one-dimensional arrangement of embedding primitives.
+The crux of the algorithm is establishing global one-dimensional ordering of embedding primitives.
 Details of step (1) below will be explained later.

-- (1) Find a spanning tree of vertices Vt, called a vertex tree [Taubin96], on the input triangular mesh M, given an initial condition Ivt for Vt.
+- (1) Find a spanning tree of vertices Vt, called vertex tree, on the input triangular mesh M, given an initial condition Ivt for Vt.
 Convert Vt into a sequence of triangles Tris, called a triangle sequence. - (2) Convert Tris into a sequence of tetrahedrons Tets, called a tetrahedron sequence.
-To do this, compute a common apex as the centroid of the coordinates of a few triangles selected from the triangle sequence (e.g., the first three).
-The selected triangles are removed from the triangle sequence so that their coordinates are not modified by embedding of symbols.

-- (3) Convert Tets into a sequence of ratios of volumes Vrs.
-To do this, select the volume of a tetrahedron (e.g., the first one) in Tets as a common denominator of all the ratios, and use the volumes of the remaining tetrahedrons for numerators. - (4) Embed a symbol into each ratio by displacing the vertices of the numerator-tetrahedrons.
+To do this, compute a common apex as the centroid of the coordinates of a few triangles selected from the triangle sequence (e.g., first three).
+The selected triangles are removed from the triangle sequence so that their coordinates are not modified by embedding of symbols. - (3) Convert Tets into a sequence of ratios of volumes Vrs.
+To do this, a volume of a tetrahedron (e.g., the first one) in Tets is selected as a common denominator of all the ratios, and volumes of the remaining tetrahedrons are used for numerators. - (4) Embed a symbol into each ratio by displacing vertices of numerator-tetrahedrons.
 The vertex displacements for the current symbol must not interfere with modifications of the previously embedded symbols.
-(In Figure 9, triangles that are used for embedding, which are colored dark gray, do not share edges because of this constraint.)
+(In Figure 8, triangles that are used for embedding, which are colored dark gray, do not share edges because of this constraint.)

-We now explain details of the first step, starting with the method for creating a triangle sequence, and later come back to explain how to find an initial condition Ivt.
+We now explain details of the first step, starting with the method to create a triangle sequence, and later come back to explain how to find an initial condition Ivt.

-Generating a vertex tree Vt from an input triangular mesh requires that the input mesh be an orientable manifold.
-To generate Vt, traverse vertices from a given initial condition Ivt, that is, {initial vertex, initial traverse direction} pair, starting with Vt initialized to empty.
+Generating vertex tree Vt from an input triangular mesh requires that the input mesh is an orientable manifold.
+To generate Vt, traverse vertices from a given initial condition Ivt, that is, {initial vertex, initial traverse direction} pair, starting with the Vt initialized to empty.
 At each vertex, by scanning the edges in counter-clockwise order, find an edge that is not a member of Vt and does not loop back to any of the vertices covered by Vt.
 If such an edge is found, add it to Vt.

-In the example shown in Figure 10, the vertex tree has a root (and a branching point) at the vertex numbered 1.
+In the example shown in Figure 9, the vertex tree has a root (and a branching point) at the vertex numbered 1.
 After passing through vertices 1 through to 10, the traverse backtracks to vertex 1 and adds two vertices, 11 and 12.